laurakoco/perceptron/README.md

 h = g(z) where g is the sigmoid function

+As a side note, we can choose from *many* different activations functions.
+A very common one for machine learning is the sigmoid function, which we will use here.

- As such, the Perceptron creates a linear boundary to separate data.
-We can use the Perceptron as a linear classifier.
+It can hopefully be seen that the Perceptron creates a linear boundary to separate data.
+As such, we can use the Perceptron as a linear classifier.

- A very popular example in machine learning is to train a percepton to learn logic functions (logic gates): AND, OR, etc.
+ A very popular example in machine learning is to train a percepton to learn logic functions (logic gates): AND, OR, etc. This is what we will do next.

 ```python
 import numpy as np